AirChandler/EVTCalendar/README.md

 # EVTCalendar

-An in-game WoTLK Calendar for Classic, based on the original work of TheOneReed and updated/maintained by AirChandler.
+An in-game WoTLK Calendar for Vanilla (1.12), based on the original work of TheOneReed and updated/maintained by AirChandler.

 Lastest release: https://github.com/AirChandler/EVTCalendar/releases or press 'Clone or Download' and download the .zip, rename the folder with the files in to 'EVTCalendar' and put this folder into your addons directory.